 - Saint Mary’s University was one of the first Universities in Canada to offer an applied Master of Science degree in Computing & Data Analytics

 - Nova Scotia currently has 52 Canada Research Chairs.
 This includes one Tier 1 Chair and two Tier 2 Chairs related to ICT, with a fifth of all Canada Research Chairs in Artificial Intelligence operating out of Nova Scotia

 In addition to world-class tech talent, Nova Scotia also has some of the best ICT infrastructure.

-- Nova Scotia offers a world-class fibre optic network with gigabit connections available across the province, a digital communications sytem, and a self-generating power grid
+- Nova Scotia offers a state of the art fibre optic network with gigabit connections available across the province, a digital communications system, and a self-generating power grid

 - Lowest operating costs for companies working in the digital services industry in North America